quartz-technology/hackathon-poc-x-aleph-2024/README.md

 ### Requirements

-- [Rust](https://www.rust-lang.org/): The perfect program for programs that interact with the Kernel
+- [Rust](https://www.rust-lang.org/): The perfect program for programs that interact with both the Kernel and the Web.
 - [Docker](https://www.docker.com/): A container manager used to simplify the deployment of fs0x.

 ### Run using [Docker](https://www.docker.com/)